multiply-org/data_access/doc/source/user_guide.rst

 * put
 * remove
 * scan
-So, actually the only method that still needs implementing is ``name``.
+So, actually the only method from the ``FileSystem`` interface that still needs implementing is ``name``.

 .. autoclass:: multiply_data_access.locally_wrapped_data_access.LocallyWrappedFileSystem
     :members: _init_wrapped_file_system, _get_from_wrapped, _notify_copied_to_local, _get_wrapped_parameters_as_dict

 ``_init_wrapped_file_system``: This method is called right after the creation of the object.
-Implement it to initalize the file system.
+Implement it to initialize the file system with parameters.
 Shall correspond to the dictionary handed out by ``_get_wrapped_parameters_as_dict``.
 ``_get_from_wrapped``: Like ``get`` from the File System: Will retrieve FileRefs to data.
 This data has to be provided locally, so any downloading has to be performed here.